graezykev/explain-nuance-git-merge-rebase/README.md

 <img alt="" src="rebase-c.gif" width="600"/>

-Here's the confict (also in line 2)
+Here's the conflict (also in line 2)

 ```txt
 Initial content